EOSIO/demux-js/src/demux/readers/README.md

 Abstract methods: `getHeadBlockNumber`, `getBlock`

-Implement `getBlock` to retrieve a block at the block number given, returning a subclass of `AbstractBlock`.
+Implement `getBlock` to retrieve a block at the block number given, returning an implementation of the [`Block`](../interfaces.ts) interface.
 Implement `getHeadBlockNumber` to get the latest block from the blockchain.